 The Capella upgrade is best understood when we know how Ethereum works, so let’s start sorting that out.

 Since ETH staking went live on the Beacon Chain over two years ago, Ethereum has had two layers—the Execution Layer (EL) and the Consensus Layer (CL).
 The former layer hosts smart contracts and protocols and is concerned with taking a withdrawal request from the CL and processing it.
 That is, sending the ETH to the correct address.
-But the latter overlooks the validation process and facilitates interactions for a full withdrawal.
+However the latter overlooks the validation process and facilitates interactions for a full withdrawal.

 As mentioned earlier, the Capella upgrade pertains to CL.
 It will thus help handle two broad types of withdrawals—full and partial.